(x+1)2=x2

 Therefore, the correct answer is answer B.

-Since these two pairs of parentheses are being multiplied by another expression (which is also in parentheses), we'll put the result in parentheses (marked with an underline later):
+Given that these two pairs of parentheses are being multiplied by another expression (which is also in parentheses), we'll place the result inside of parentheses (marked with an underline):

-Let's continue and simplify the expression on the left side using the expanded distribution law:
+Continue to simplify the expression on the left side by using the expanded distribution law:

-Additionally, we'll use the law of exponents for multiplying terms with equal bases:
+Additionally, we'll apply the law of exponents for multiplying terms with equal bases:

-We'll therefore apply these laws and expand the parentheses in the expression in the equation:
+Apply these laws in order to expand the parentheses in the expression in the equation:

-We'll continue and combine like terms, while moving terms between sides.
-Later - we can notice that the terms with squared and cubed powers cancel out, therefore it's a first-degree equation, which we'll solve by isolating the variable term and dividing both sides of the equation by its coefficient:
+Continue to combine like terms, while moving terms between sides.
+Later - we observe that the terms with squared and cubed powers cancel out, therefore it's a first-degree equation, which we'll solve by isolating the variable term and dividing both sides of the equation by its coefficient:

 Therefore, the correct answer is answer A.

-Let's solve the equation.
+Solve the following equation.
 First, we'll simplify the algebraic expressions using the square of binomial formula:

-In the final stage, we expanded the parentheses on the right side using the distributive property,
+In the final stage, we expand the parentheses on the right side by using the distributive property,

-We'll continue and combine like terms, by moving terms between sides.
-Then - we can notice that the squared term cancels out, therefore it's a first-degree equation, which we'll solve by isolating the variable term on one side and dividing both sides of the equation by its coefficient:
+Continue to combine like terms, by moving terms between sides.
+We observe that the squared term cancels out, therefore it's a first-degree equation, which we'll solve by isolating the variable term on one side and dividing both sides of the equation by its coefficient:

 In the final stage, we simplified the fraction that was obtained as the solution for .